-Object - Policy 10 Equestrian Development

-Number of Comments 2
+Object - Policy 10 Equestrian Development Number of Comments 2

-Summary of Comments

--

-Members of the Public

 A comment was made that all business development must have an element of tackling environment issues and that all new facilities must be carbon neutral.

 Natural England commented that equestrian development can have highly deleterious landscape and visual impacts, the special qualities of nationally significant landscapes as well as biodiversity.
 They explained equestrian development must be appropriate in nature and scale and that it can be demonstrated that these impacts can be avoided.
 They advised that the policy wording is revised to include this and that this is explained in the supporting text.